Sky-image-based solar forecasting using deep learning with multi-location data: training models locally, globally or via transfer learning?: Introduction

-One of the most important factors for deep-learning-based solar forecasting models is the dataset.
+One of the most important factors for deep learning-based solar forecasting models is the dataset~\cite{nieOpenSourceGroundbasedSky2022}.
 To train a generalized deep learning model that works well not only on the model development dataset but also for unseen data, the training dataset needs to contain massive amounts of imagery and diversified samples with numerous sky conditions.
 Contrary to simulated datasets which can be easily extended, real-world data such as sky images are constrained by the period of collection.
 For this reason, researchers in the solar forecasting community have explored using data augmentation, a common technique in deep learning, to artificially increase the diversity of image samples \cite{Nie2021, palettaSPINSimplifyingPolar2021}.
 Although data augmentation is viable without accessing additional data, the benefit it could bring is constrained by the diversity of cloud patterns in the dataset.
 With more and more sky image datasets open-sourced in recent years \cite{kurtzVirtualSkyImager2017, pedroComprehensiveDatasetAccelerated2019, fengOpenSolarPromotingOpenness2019, terren-serranoGirasolSkyImaging2021, ntavelisSkyCamDatasetSky2021, nie2022skippd}, potential options have not been explored thoroughly in solar forecasting, including training a model by fusing different datasets with more or less heterogeneity and knowledge sharing between different datasets via pre-trained models.
-These multi-location augmentation approaches are investigated in this study.
+The primary objective of this study is to investigate multi-location augmentation approaches that could be implemented by other users to take advantage of open source datasets for their specific computer vision tasks (e.g., solar forecasting, cloud masking, cloud motion prediction, radiative transfer modelling).

 Specifically, we examine the following questions by using datasets collected globally from three different locations with disparate climate patterns (the details on these three datasets can be found in Section \ref{sec:dataset}): \begin{enumerate} \item Should deep learning models be trained locally using the location-specific dataset or globally via fusion of datasets from different locations? \item How to deal with the dataset heterogeneity for training global models, especially the different scales and distributions of prediction targets? \item Is there any knowledge that can be shared between different locations via transfer learning from pre-trained models? \end{enumerate}